 First, here’s a little background about us.

 We decided on homeschooling after working with my oldest through one-year-old preschool (at home) tot school for twos (at home) and preschool (at home).
 However, it took me a long time to come to the realization that we would homeschool our kids.

 I had a Betty Crocker homemaker outlook on life.
-When I dreamed of my kids school years, I saw myself being involved with their school work, but definitely sending them to school.
-I wanted to be that mom who had the house tidy and home-baked afterschool snacks, dinner on the table at 6, laundry folded neatly and put away at the end of the day.
+When I dreamed of my kids’ school years, I saw myself being involved with their school work, but definitely sending them to school.
+I wanted to be that mom who had the house tidy with home-baked afterschool snacks, dinner on the table at 6, and laundry folded neatly and put away at the end of the day.
 Doesn’t that sound lovely?
 Oh, and the kids in this fantasy were excellent students who did their homework immediately upon arriving home from school, nary a cross word.